ChrisKurz/NCS-Tutorial/BLE/NCSv3.1.0/README.md

 # nRF Connect SDK: Bluetooth

-There are step-by-step instructions for various _nRF Connect SDK_ (NCS) versions.
-The NCS version numbers can be unhidden in the table of contents by clicking on “click here to unhide NCS version numbers” at the top of this page.
-It is recommended to work with the latest NCS version if possible.
+There are step-by-step instructions for different versions of the _nRF Connect SDK_ (NCS).
+Older versions can be found in the corresponding GitHub directory named after the corresponding NCS version, e.g. NCSv3.0.0.

 The latest _nRF Connect SDK_ version used here is NCS version 3.1.0.